 Opening hours of Castello del Valentino: Since it’s now the building of a university, the castle can be visited only on the 1st and 3rd Saturday of the month.
 Booking is mandatory and must be done online.
 Email for info: email@example.com

 Entrance fee to Castello del Valentino: Ticket is 3.50 €, the guided tour is free but the booking fee (mandatory) is 3.50 €.

-One of best places to visit in Turin is the gorgeous Basilica di Superga.
-A pearl of Piedmont Baroque style, this is another project of Sicilian architect Filippo Juvarra.
-In its underground, you can visit the Savoys tombs, while from its terrace you can admire the view French philosopher Rousseau defined “the most beautiful sight the human eye can see”.
+One of the best places to visit in Turin is the gorgeous Basilica di Superga.
+A pearl of Piedmont Baroque, it was designed by Italian architect Filippo Juvarra.
+In its underground, you can visit the Savoys tombs, while from its terrace you can admire a view of Turin, as long as it’s a clear day.

 How to get to Basilica di Superga: Take the tram 15 from Piazza Castello or buses 68 or 61 from Porta Nuova station and get off at Sassi.
-From here, take the train on the old rack railway to Superga, it leaves one every hour starting at 10 am and it takes some 20 minutes.
-Here, too, timetables change depending on the season, the tourism office will be able to provide the updated timings.
+From here, you can take the train on the old rack railway to Superga for a ride of about 20 minutes.

 Opening hours of Basilica di Superga: Daily 10 am 1.30 pm and 2.30-7 pm, Sunday 10 am-7 pm, Wednesday closed